 Cancun has tens of thousands of rooms available for tourists, everything from budget backpacker hostels to 5-star luxury hotels.
 Below you’ll find suggestions for good places to stay during your trip to Cancun depending on your budget.

 Most people get to Cancun after flying into Cancun International Airport.
-From there, you can book a private shuttle or take the public ADO bus (much cheaper).
+Search for the cheapest flights to Cancun on Skyscanner.com.
+From the airport, you can book a private shuttle or take the public ADO bus (much cheaper).
 Buses leave every 30 minutes and cost about 72 pesos ($4 USD).

 The best site to book your car is with Discover Cars.
 They search both local and international car rental companies to help you find the best possible price.
 This is the easiest way to rent a car and drive in Mexico.

 Renting a car offers the best flexibility to explore more remote and less touristy spots on the Yucatan Peninsula.
 It’s my favorite way to get around!

 The cheapest way to get around Cancun is to take a collectivo (group taxi).
 These are what the locals use to get around the city, but routes can be confusing if you don’t speak Spanish.

 Taking a taxi is what most tourists do, but beware that the Yucatan has a “taxi mafia” that charges high prices whenever they think they can get away with it.
 Always settle on the price before getting in.

 - How safe is Cancun?
 Well, I’m sure you know Mexico has some drug cartel problems.
 The gangs are active in Cancun, but tourists usually aren’t targeted.
 Avoid buying drugs and you won’t have any issues.